metrorailings/OwlBlog/content/posts/week-12-supercontest-picks-1.md

 Tampa's offensive line is in shambles.
 Not only is center A.Q.
 Shipley gone permanently, guard Ali Marpet and tackle Donovan Smith will likely be out as well.
 The Buccaneers will be testing the full depth of the offensive line against a Kansas defensive front headlined by Chris Jones.

 Chiefs are almost entirely healthy, though right tackle Mitchell Schwartz being on IR doesn't help an offensive line missing some depth.
 Still, the return of Sammy Watkins is so very badly needed - that Robinson kid isn't cutting it as the third option at receiver.

+#### _History / Analysis_

+The Raiders showed us that this Chiefs defense can be pushed around, especially on the ground.
+Derek Carr and company arguably played their best game of the season in their _second_ outing against the Chiefs.
+Likewise, multiple teams have demonstrated that Kansas is poor at defending against the run, something that should be music to a Tampa team that desperately needs a successful rushing attack to jump start its flagging offense.

+Still, Tom Brady can be easily rattled by pressure nowadays.
+Kansas City is capable of levering that pressure through Chris Jones and Frank Clark.

 #### _Weather_